What is C++14?

 On August 18, 2014, the ISO (International Organization for Standardization) approved a new version of C++, called C++14.
 Unlike C++11, which added a huge amount of new functionality, C++14 is a comparatively minor update, mainly featuring bug fixes and small improvements.

 New improvements in C++14

 For your interest, here’s a list of the major improvements that C++14 adds.
 Note that this list is not comprehensive, but rather intended to highlight some of the key improvements of interest.

 - [[deprecated]] attribute (no tutorial yet)

-- Function return type deduction (6.14 -- The auto keyword )
+- Function return type deduction (8.7 -- Type deduction for objects using the auto keyword)